Let me take you back… to a time when everyone was going “Cowabunga!”

 Unlike the comic book, however, the cartoon was a much more lighthearted and comical experience – often at the expense of Raphael, the grumpy fella in the group – but still highly entertaining and often almost too original in its stories.
 What I wouldn’t give for a trip to Dimension X back in the day… but what kid doesn’t dream of escaping the boring reality every now and then?

 It wasn’t until 1990 however, that the four crazy turtles, along with April O’Neil, Splinter, and Casey Jones, made their big screen debut in Teenage Mutant Ninja Turtles.
 But unlike the cartoon, the movie followed the darker style of the comics, while remaining highly entertaining.
 During said movie, fans were also shown the origin of all four turtles and Splinter.
 Good stuff, even today, 21 years later.

-Surprisingly enough, the sequel hit theaters a short year later… and I guess that explains the lower overall quality; I mean come on: Vanilla Ice!
+Surprisingly enough, the sequel hit theatres a short year later… and I guess that explains the lower overall quality; I mean come on: Vanilla Ice!
 The sequel was very entertaining too but in more of a goofy way than what we witnessed a year earlier.
 Go, ninja, go ninja go!

-Which brings us to 1991 where the turtles travel through time…
+This brings us to 1991 where the turtles travel through time…

 Before I get started, I would like to warn my readers that the rest of this has spoilers (even though the game is undeniably ancient).
 That said, let’s talk plot… because this is one crazy ride.

 Everything started out nice and quiet, with the gang watching April on the news, but this was a turtles game and as usual… Krang was up to no good – he decided to steal the Statue of Liberty!
 That alien sure had guts; if that’s even possible considering he’s all brain.

 Naturally, the turtles will have none of that, so they set out to stop him – going on a wild chase that starts in downtown New York City at 3 a.m. at a construction site and the game begins.